omundy/dig333-devlog/week-04.md

 1\. 📚Read Philip K. Dick Pay for the Printer (1956) and The Preserving Machine (1953).
 Write a reflection below:

-- I was unable to find the books online or access them through the reading link provided in the schedule.
+- I found the stories to be very interesting, particularly the Preserving machine.
+The idea that an artform could take the shape of an animal based off the qualities that artform portrayed was an idea I found to be extremely fascinating.
+For example, say the work was done with paintings, you put in the Great Wave off Kanagawa and it produced an elephant.